 35. “Up ahead, difficulty.”

 Although the judges have been reading books all year, if you're a publisher, author, or translator, and want to make sure that your works are being considered, feel free to contact any and all of the panelists.
-Click here for a mailing list of the poetry judges (here for one with emails) and here for a mailing list of the fiction judges (here for one with emails).
+Mailing list of the poetry judges is forthcoming.
+Click here for a mailing list of the fiction judges (here for one with emails).
 If you have any questions, please contact Chad Post.